 “Faith based, but not faith biased”, Hope in Tottenham represents a unique local initiative that enables the very wide range of connections within the area to be built into a network of support for local people and communities.
 The aims are multi-faceted, from the support provided to primary aged children in Haringey schools through a professionally run counselling service, to a mentoring scheme being implemented in co-operation with the College of North East London (CONEL) and other partners.

 Hope in Tottenham reaches into communities that have previously generated negative headlines.
 Today, we seek to put in place appropriate and dynamic programmes that are appropriate for the environment in which they are based.
 In the past, community initiatives were sometimes started by groups and organisations that weren’t based in the area.
 Hope in Tottenham is locally based, managed and organised by staff and volunteers from the area with Director Rev. John Wood MBE.

-A typical part of our work is showcased in the promotional video of our ‘Youth Summit’ video.
+A typical part of our work is showcased in our 2019 and 2021 ‘Youth Summit’ videos.